smatechnologies/ibm-i-agent-docs/docs/message-management/logs.md

 #### Fields

-- Log timestamp: The time stamp when the message was logged, that is, when the LSAM responded to the message.
+- **Log timestamp**: The time stamp when the message was logged, that is, when the LSAM responded to the message.
-- Log key: An internal record ID number assigned by the IBM i DB2 database manager.
+- **Log key**: An internal record ID number assigned by the IBM i DB2 database manager.
-- IBM i job ID: The full name of the IBM i job that issued the message.
+- **IBM i job ID**: The full name of the IBM i job that issued the message.
-- SAM job number: The numeric ID portion of the job identifier assigned by OpCon.
+- **SAM job number**: The numeric ID portion of the job identifier assigned by OpCon.
-- SAM job name: The name portion of the job identifier assigned by OpCon.
+- **SAM job name**: The name portion of the job identifier assigned by OpCon.
-- Msg Mgmt Rec key #:The internal record ID of the original |
+- **Msg Mgmt Rec key #**:The internal record ID of the original |
 Message Management Parameter record that was being processed when this log entry was generated.
 This number can be found in the list of the Message Management Parameter records in order to perform research into the master records that defined processing of the message.
-- Message ID: An IBM i message identifier (comprised of 3 letters followed by 4 digits).
+- **Message ID**: An IBM i message identifier (comprised of 3 letters followed by 4 digits).
 Definitions for message IDs may normally be found in message files stored in the dB2/400 database.
-- Message File: The IBM i object that stores message definitions and text.
+- **Message File**: The IBM i object that stores message definitions and text.
 A message ID may be qualified by the message file from which its definition was taken.
-- Message Severity: A message must report this severity or higher in order for the LSAM to decide to respond to the message.
+- **Message Severity**: A message must report this severity or higher in order for the LSAM to decide to respond to the message.
 A value of zeros means that message severity is not considered.
-- Message queue: A system object that stores messages (text included) that have been delivered by various jobs.
+- **Message queue**: A system object that stores messages (text included) that have been delivered by various jobs.
 The message queue where this job's message ID was found.                                 |
-- Message queue library: The DB2/400 library where the message queue was located.
+- **Message queue library**: The DB2/400 library where the message queue was located.
-- Key group Sequence #: A user-supplied sequence number that separates Message Management Parameter records that all use the same filter key field values.
+- **Key group Sequence #**: A user-supplied sequence number that separates Message Management Parameter records that all use the same filter key field values.
 Multiple records in a single group will define a more complex response to a message than may be possible with a single Parameters record.
 For example, Sequence 10 might be linked to Capture Data Response Rules that prepare one or more Dynamic Variables, which can then be used in a Sequence 20 Parameter record to define the Reply to a message or the Event that will be executed.
-- Compare Text: A text string that was compared to the selected portion of the message text.
+- **Compare Text**: A text string that was compared to the selected portion of the message text.
 This text is used to qualify which messages will be handed by the message manager, using the comparison method shown in the Type field.
-- Compare Type: The Boolean operator used to match the Compare Text with the selected portion of the message text.
+- **Compare Type**: The Boolean operator used to match the Compare Text with the selected portion of the message text.
 EQ (equal) can match any portion of the selected message text, unless the Start Position is not zero.
-- Compare Position: The compare text value specified above must appear at the specific location within the primary message text in order for the LSAM to decide to respond to the message.
+- **Compare Position**: The compare text value specified above must appear at the specific location within the primary message text in order for the LSAM to decide to respond to the message.
 A value of zeros for an EQ comparison means that the variable string may appear anywhere in the message text.
-- Compare Len - The length of the strings from the Compare Text and the message text that will be compared.
+- **Compare Len**: The length of the strings from the Compare Text and the message text that will be compared.
 When this value is zero, the last non-blank character in the Compare Text determines the length of the comparison.
 When the length is longer than the Compare Text, the Compare Text will be padded with trailing blanks that must also match the selected portion of the message text.
-- Pri/Sec/Both Text: Specifies which portion of the message text will be evaluated:
+- **Pri/Sec/Both Text**: Specifies which portion of the message text will be evaluated:
-  -   Pri = primary message text (the part that first appears in a message queue list).
+  -   **Pri** = primary message text (the part that first appears in a message queue list).
-  -   Sec = secondary message text, also referred to as the help text for a message.
+  -   **Sec** = secondary message text, also referred to as the help text for a message.
-  -   Both = the primary text is followed by one blank, and then the secondary text is appended to it in a message text buffer used by the LSAM Message Management     server program for comparison to the Compare Text.
+  -   **Both** = the primary text is followed by one blank, and then the secondary text is appended to it in a message text buffer used by the LSAM Message Management server program for comparison to the Compare Text.
 (The actual message text buffer is recorded in the next field of this log record display.)
-- Message text buffer:
+- **Message text buffer**:
   -   The actual message text that was evaluated by the Compare rules.
 This buffer is an important record of exactly how the message text appears within the Message Management program when the primary and secondary text are appended together by the Both option (according to the Pri/Sec/Both Text field).
   -   If the plus sign (+) shows, the text buffer content is longer than will fit on this display.
 In that case, use the <**F8**> function key to see more message text.
-- Capture ID : Shows the Capture Application ID, if this Parameter record was linked to a shared Capture Data application (and, via that link, also to any Response Rules).
+- **Capture ID**: Shows the Capture Application ID, if this Parameter record was linked to a shared Capture Data application (and, via that link, also to any Response Rules).
-- Answer type:
+- **Answer type**:
-  -   R = Reply to message
+  - **R** = Reply to message
-  -   E = Event, sent to OpCon
+  - **E** = Event, sent to OpCon
-  -   N = None
+  - **N** = None
-  -   (There will be no log entry for Both)
+  - **blank** = There will be no log entry for Both
-- End?:
+- **End?**:
-  -   The End Job option: Specified only by job-level message responses defined in the OpCon User Interface job master, this option can force a job to end even if the response to the error message would normally allow the job to continue.
+  - **The End Job option**: Specified only by job-level message responses defined in the OpCon User Interface job master, this option can force a job to end even if the response to the error message would normally allow the job to continue.
 (This option is not supported by the LSAM general message management table.)
-  -   Y = yes, end the job when this message qualifies for a response.
+  - **Y** = yes, end the job when this message qualifies for a response.
-  -   N = no, allow the job to continue (unless the message was an error that prevents the job from completing).
+  - **N** = no, allow the job to continue (unless the message was an error that prevents the job from completing).
-- Message reply: The value supplied by the LSAM message manager to answer a message requiring a reply, if the Answer Type was R or B.
+- **Message reply**: The value supplied by the LSAM message manager to answer a message requiring a reply, if the Answer Type was R or B.
-- Threshold Limit: The number of times this message must be processed, within the duration time, before this Parameter record is qualified for action.
+- **Threshold Limit**: The number of times this message must be processed, within the duration time, before this Parameter record is qualified for action.
-- Threshold Duration: The time in Days, Hours and Minutes since the most recent incidence count change, during which the count of activity is still valid.
+- **Threshold Duration**: The time in Days, Hours and Minutes since the most recent incidence count change, during which the count of activity is still valid.
 If a new incident is encountered after a longer time than this duration, the count of activity is started over at 1.
-- Threshold DynVar: The name of the numeric LSAM Dynamic Variable that holds the count of activity for this Message Management Parameter record.
+- **Threshold DynVar**: The name of the numeric LSAM Dynamic Variable that holds the count of activity for this Message Management Parameter record.
 The count in this variable will be reset to 1 if the duration is exceeded, or when it matches the Limit value.
-- Threshold DynVar Count: The current count value that is being stored in the Dynamic Variable.
+- **Threshold DynVar Count**: The current count value that is being stored in the Dynamic Variable.
-- Threshold duration Control:
+- **Threshold duration Control**:
-  -   M = use the Message Management timestamp compared to the current processing time to determine if the Threshold count is stale.
+  - **M** = use the Message Management timestamp compared to the current processing time to determine if the Threshold count is stale.
-  -   V = use the Dynamic Variable timestamp of last update compared to the current processing time to determine if the Threshold count is stale.
+  - **V** = use the Dynamic Variable timestamp of last update compared to the current processing time to determine if the Threshold count is stale.
-- M: (timestamp): The Message Management server timestamp as of the last previous incidence of this message.
+- **M: (timestamp)**: The Message Management server timestamp as of the last previous incidence of this message.
 This value is used to determine whether the count is stale, according to the Duration, when the Threshold Control value is set to "M".
-- V: (timestamp): The Dynamic Variable module's timestamp as of the last previous activity that changed the Variable being used to hold this message's incidence count.
+- **V: (timestamp)**: The Dynamic Variable module's timestamp as of the last previous activity that changed the Variable being used to hold this message's incidence count.
 This value is used to determine whether the count is stale, according to the Duration, when the Threshold Control value is set to "V".
-- Event commandtext, other log entry
+- **Event command text, other log entry**:
-  -   Event command text = The actual text of the IBM i command or OpCon Event that was generated by the LSAM Message Manager, if the Answer Type was E or B.
+  - **Event command text** = The actual text of the IBM i command or OpCon Event that was generated by the LSAM Message Manager, if the Answer Type was E or B.
-  -   Error information = label shown in red, when the text field is a record of an error message that was intercepted by the LSAM Message Manager.
+  - **Error information** = label shown in red, when the text field is a record of an error message that was intercepted by the LSAM Message Manager.
-  -   Log entry text = label shown in blue, when the text field contains any general log entry, such as a record of how a Dynamic Variable token was replaced and what real value was used.
+  - **Log entry text** = label shown in blue, when the text field contains any general log entry, such as a record of how a Dynamic Variable token was replaced and what real value was used.
   - If the plus sign (+) shows, the command is longer than will fit on this display.
-In that case, use the <***PageDown***> key to see the full command line.
+In that case, use the <**PageDown**> key to see the full command line.

 #### Functions